September 6, 2017

 Congratulations on completing this quest.
 Remember that the material object is always the fool’s quest and that the true quest is self actualization.
 Good luck and may God bless you and your future quests with great success.
 Thank you.

-President Grigsby to Serve on "Future of Higher Education" Panel
+LVB.com: President Grigsby Serves on "Future of Higher Education" Panel

-On Wednesday, April 5, Lehigh Valley Business will hold The Future of Higher Education Symposium, which will feature a panel of local college presidents as they address affordability, enrollment challenges and opportunities, the increasing role that technology plays in education and more.
+On Wednesday, April 5, 2017 Lehigh Valley Business held The Future of Higher Education Symposium, which featured a panel of local college presidents as they addressed affordability, enrollment challenges and opportunities, the increasing role that technology plays in education and more.

 Moravian College's 16th President, Dr. Bryon Grigsby, joins host Sally Handlon on this Lehigh Valley Discourse.